some-tortoise/macroGas/gas_app/README.md

 **View**

-This page allows you to view the variables associated with your selected site and station from the uploaded file.
+This page allows you to view the variables associated with your selected site and station from all processed files in the google drive.
 To get started, simply choose the date range to view the data.

 **DO Data and Metrics**